 Covid-19 spreads more easily than SARS and is similar to other coronaviruses that cause cold-like symptoms, experts have said.
 It appears to be highly transmissible, and since cases are mild, the disease may be more widespread than current testing numbers suggest.

-There have been reports of people transmitting the virus before they show symptoms, but most experts think this is probably not a major driver of new infections.
 What is concerning, however, is that symptoms can be mild, and the disease can clearly spread before people realize they’re sick.

 How deadly is it and who is most at risk?